StackVista/stackstate-docs/setup/otel/collector.md

 The `config` section customizes the collector config itself and is discussed in the next section.
 The other parts are:

-* `extraEnvsFrom`: Sets environment variables from the specified secret, in the next step this secret is created for storing the Rancher Observability API key (Receiver / [Ingestion API Key](../../use/security/k8s-ingestion-api-keys.md))
+* `extraEnvsFrom`: Sets environment variables from the specified secret, in the next step this secret is created for storing the SUSE Observability API key (Receiver / [Ingestion API Key](../../use/security/k8s-ingestion-api-keys.md))
 * `mode`: Run the collector as a Kubernetes deployment, when to use the other modes is discussed [here](https://opentelemetry.io/docs/kubernetes/helm/collector/).
 * `ports`: Used to enable the metrics port such that the collector can scrape its own metrics
 * `presets`: Used to enable the default configuration for adding Kubernetes metadata as attributes, this includes Kubernetes labels and metadata like namespace, pod, deployment etc. Enabling the metadata also introduces the cluster role and role binding mentioned in the pre-requisites.